Dinah goes to town

 Here’s the obvious question.
 Why would anyone—even the prince of a city kingdom named after him: Shechem—think he could get away with raping a woman who has 11 brothers?

 The Genesis writer says prince Shechem raped Dinah, “then he decided he loved her” (34:3).
-Author Stephen M. Miller says a literal read is “His soul stuck to Dinah.”
+More literally, “His soul stuck to Dinah.”
 We never get to hear from Dinah.
 The writer simply reports that she does not return home until her brothers come and take her home several days later.
 It’s just a guess, but how would you fill in the details of the story in a way that makes some sense?

 Jacob doesn’t seem to show much emotion when he finds out what happened to his daughter: “He said nothing” (34:5).
 How would you explain that?